jhedstrom/drupalextension/doc/globalinstall.rst

      :language: yaml
      :linenos:

-3. Edit features/bootstrap/FeatureContext.php so that it matches the following:
+3. This will generate a FeatureContext.php file that looks like:

   .. literalinclude:: _static/snippets/FeatureContext.php.inc
      :language: php